-You can render lard in a heavy pot (Dutch oven is perfect) in the oven between 225-250 degrees F, on the stove top over low heat (start at “2” and once it begins melting turn it down to “1”) or in a crock pot on LOW.
+You can render lard in a heavy pot in the oven between 225-250 degrees F, on the stove top over low heat (start at “2” and once it begins melting turn it down to “1”) or in a slow cooker on LOW.
 Whichever method you choose, just remember that if you’re wanting a neutral flavor for using in pastries and pie crusts, cook it over very low heat, otherwise your lard will have a much stronger, “piggy” flavor (which is still fine for things like frying and sauteing where you want to add a little flavor boost).

 Help, my lard has grown mold!
 Pure fat doesn’t grow mold, it goes rancid.
 So if there’s mold on it it’s because it wasn’t rendered long enough and/or it wasn’t strained properly.
 If there are any bits of meat or sediment left in the lard after rendering it, those will grow mold.